fbpx Skip to Content

 Aphids are small bugs that suck the sap from plants.
 They reproduce rapidly and can cause extensive damage to crops.

-Hover-flies, ladybirds and spiders will all make light work of clearing any aphid problems you might have.
-But there are other methods of removing aphids, black-fly and greenfly: a jet of water would blast them off and an organic insecticidal soap would kill most sap sucking and leaf eating vegetable garden pests, including caterpillars and leaf beetles.
+Hoverflies, ladybirds, and spiders will all make light work of clearing any aphid problems you might have.
+But there are other methods of removing aphids, black-fly, and greenflies: a jet of water would blast them off, and an organic insecticidal soap would kill most sap-sucking and leaf-eating vegetable garden pests, including caterpillars and leaf beetles.

-You can buy pest control soap solutions, or you can make your own by mixing a natural soap such as Castile soap with water.
+You can buy pest control soap solutions or make your own by mixing a natural soap, such as Castile soap, with water.
 Use approximately 5 tablespoons of soap per gallon of water.
-And if you add garlic or chili it will stop chewing insects from eating your plants too.
+Adding garlic or chili will also stop chewing insects from eating your plants.

 Other vegetable garden pest control solutions

-For a more exotic vegetable garden pest control solution, create habitats for the predators of pests.
-Build a water feature in the garden, and you could have frogs and toads doing your slug catching.
-Add a resident hedgehog, and he will clear your garden of many pests.
-If you’re lucky enough to live where hedgehogs do, don’t use slug bait.
+For a more exotic vegetable garden pest control solution, create habitats for pest predators.
+Build a water feature in the garden, and frogs and toads could catch slugs.
+Add a resident hedgehog who will clear your garden of many pests.
+Don’t use slug bait if you’re lucky enough to live where hedgehogs do.

-Broad beans plants are a favorite of black fly, but as they tend to go for the softer growing tips, the easiest way to get rid of them would be to snap of the tops of the plant and dispose of them.
+Broad beans are a favorite of black flies, but as they tend to prefer the softer growing tips, the easiest way to get rid of them would be to snap off the tops of the plants and dispose of them.

 A teaspoon of cider vinegar will get rid of powdery mildew.

-When it comes choosing a vegetable garden pest control, pesticide sprays must be a last resort, because if you start to wipe out the predators of these pests you will still be vulnerable to more attacks that can easily get out of control.
+When choosing a vegetable garden pest control, pesticide sprays must be a last resort.
+If you start to wipe out the predators of these pests, you will still be vulnerable to more attacks that can easily get out of control.

-You can also protect the plants with a floating row cover like Reemay, to prevent damage from most pests, or cover the plants with bird cages if rodents are an issue.
+You can also protect the plants with a floating row cover to prevent damage from most pests or cover the plants with bird cages if rodents are an issue.

-If you would like to know which pest is attacking your vegetable plants take a look at our vegetable pest finder, and get more ideas for battling the critters in your garden, big or small.
+If you would like to know which pest is attacking your vegetable plants, take a look at our vegetable pest list.
+Then, you can get more ideas for battling the critters in your garden, big or small.

 Natural Vegetable Garden Pest Control Products

-If you’ve tried your best to prevent vegetable pests and sill need help keeping your plants healthy and happy, here are a few organic and more natural pest control products you can try.
+If you’ve tried your best to prevent vegetable pests and still need help keeping your plants healthy and happy, here are a few organic and more natural pest control products you can try.

 Organic Botanical Garden Insect KillerEcoSMART Organic Botanical Garden Insect Killer, Non-Toxic Garden Soap Formula, 64 oz BottleAmazon buy buttonGarden Safe Houseplant and Garden Insect KillerGarden Safe 80422 Houseplant and Garden Insect Killer 24-Ounce Spray, 2 PackAmazon buy buttonNatural Guard Spinosad SoapNatural Guard Spinosad SoapAmazon buy button